AnhPham/SSSystem/README.md

-SSSystem 1.2.0
+SS-System 1.2.1
 ========

-SS-System for Unity3d: Scene &amp; UI Manager!
+SS-System for Unity: Scene &amp; UI Manager!

 ---

 <b>RELEASE NOTES:</b>

+Version 1.2.1

+<b>(IMPORTANT)</b>- Made a big change in SSSceneManager for resolving the problem of 1-frame delay in OnSet method, and now it SUPPORT UNITY FREE!

+- SSSceneManager: Add class PopUpData
+- SSSceneManager: Fix a bug which crash when lock/unlock scene.
+- SSController: Add virtual method OnSetAdding()

 Version 1.2.0